particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Window width fix 2024-11-15

+Fixed an issue where the search icon and username would drop below the menubar at certain screen widths, depending on the length of your user email, if logged in.

 ### SKU deprecation 2024-11-14

 The remaining stock of Particle Debugger, [x1] (ACC-DEBUG) and Argon Air Quality Monitor Kit [x1] (ARG-AQKT)